y-dehghan/maxT-permutation-inference/README.md

 The implementation is written from scratch using NumPy, SciPy, and Pandas.
 It accepts **any tabular feature matrix** as input, without relying on any pipeline-specific data structures.

-## Motivation

-Established mass univariate and permutation-based frameworks (MNE-Python, FieldTrip, Nilearn, dmgroppe toolbox, etc.) are typically coupled to proprietary data structures or domain-specific pipelines.
-Therefore, these frameworks are not suitable for **custom scalar features** extracted from biosignals.

-This repository aims to provide a two-group comparison framework that allows for arbitrary tabular input.
-The sole requirement is that features are organized as a standard CSV file (see **Input Format**).
-No pipeline integration, toolbox installation, or domain-specific preprocessing is required.

 ## Statistical Framework